"Do It Yourself" Theme Tune

 - The Tiny Toon Adventures theme song is mostly sung by Buster and Babs Bunny (no relation), with Plucky joining in for a few lines.

 - The theme tune for Watch My Chops uniquely combines this with Expository Theme Tune: Corneil (a talking dog) starts out singing the theme tune on his own, until dogsitter Bernie comes in, realizes Corneil can talk, and most of the rest of the song is a duet that sums up the premise of the show (Bernie must hide the fact that Corneil can talk from everybody else).

 - The theme song for Hammerman is sung by MC Hammer himself.

 - The Japanese dub for Adventure Time has the opening performed by Finn and Jake's dub VAs.
-While in the original, it was performed by series creator Pendleton Ward—technically also making it an example because he also voices some characters, mostly notably Lumpy Space Princess.
+In the original, it was performed by series creator Pendleton Ward—technically also making it an example because he also voices some characters, mostly notably Lumpy Space Princess.

 - Sofia the First is another one to mash-up this and Expository Theme Tune, as the title song is done by Sofia herself.

 - The theme for Steven Universe is sung by the main cast, in-character, and includes some lovely harmony.
 It even initially appeared in canon in the pilot episode as a song that Steven himself wrote.